mongodb/specifications/source/causal-consistency/causal-consistency.rst

 set the level field to "local" in the combined ``ReadConcern`` value sent to the server.
 Drivers MUST NOT attempt to verify whether the server supports causally consistent reads or not for a given read concern level.
-The server will return an error if a given level does not support causally consistent reads.
+The server will return an error if a given level does not support causal consistency.

 The Read and Write Concern specification states that when a user has not specified a ``ReadConcern`` or has specified the server's default ``ReadConcern``, drivers MUST